dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/advanced.md

 both due to the deduplication processing and the cost of fetching redundant records from the database.

 This is not always needed.
-If you know that your data does not contain overlapping cursor values then you can optimize extraction by passing `start_range="open"` to incremental.
+If you know that your data does not contain overlapping cursor values then you can optimize extraction by passing `range_start="open"` to incremental.

 This both disables the deduplication process and changes the operator used in the SQL `WHERE` clause from `>=` (greater-or-equal) to `>` (greater than), so that no overlapping rows are fetched.